sf-wdi-38/rails-view-templating/README.md

 ## Views with Controllers

-Now that we've gone over how layout templates, view templates, and partial templates come together to create the pages users see, let's dive into how our apps' controllers will trigger these views.
+Now that we've gone over how layout templates, view templates, and partial templates come together to create the pages users see, let's dive into how our apps' controllers will trigger rendering these views.

 Every route in Rails will execute a method inside a controller.
 In Rails, the basic logic for rendering an HTML view is straightforward.
 When the method is executed: